BloomTech-Labs/booked-up-be/README.md

 -    Familiarity.
 -    Integration with PostgreSQL.
--    Wide library selection with very active communities and support.
+-    Wide library selection with active communities and support.
 -    Performance and scalability.

 # Endpoints

-Postman was used for local and deployed enpoint testing.
+Postman was used for both local and deployed enpoint testing.
 It also creates great endpoint documentation!

 [Postman Enpoint Documentation](https://documenter.getpostman.com/view/10085035/SzmcbzVS?version=latest)